beginning of content

 Key facts

-- Your doctor will usually prescribe antibiotics for your child to treat their UTI and prevent complications.
+• Your doctor will prescribe antibiotics to treat your child's UTI and to help prevent possible complications such as kidney damage.

 What is a urinary tract infection (UTI)?

-A urinary tract infection (UTI), is a bacterial infection anywhere in the urinary tract.
-The infection most often develops in the bladder (cystitis) or kidneys (pyelonephritis).
+A urinary tract infection (UTI) is a bacterial infection anywhere in the urinary tract.
+A urinary tract infection usually develops in the:

 What causes UTIs in children?

-A UTI is usually caused by bacteria getting into the urinary tract.
-The bacteria most often come from the bowels (gut), or from faeces (poo).
-If these bacteria increase in number they can cause a UTI.
+A UTI is usually caused by bacteria getting into your child's urinary tract through their urethra.
+The bacteria often come from their bowels (gut), or from faeces (poo).
 Sometimes a virus can cause a UTI.
-Constipation can increase the risk of developing an infection.

 Sometimes, UTIs are caused by a condition called urinary reflux.
-This is when there is a problem with a valve in the bladder, and urine flows back up into the kidneys from the bladder.
-This means urine stays in your childs body and increases the risk of infection.
+This happens when there is a problem with the valve in your child's bladder, and urine flows from the bladder back up towards the kidneys.
+This means urine stays in your child's body, which increases the chance of infection.

 How are UTIs diagnosed in children?

-To diagnose a UTI, your doctor will ask you to collect a urine sample.
-Your child’s doctor or nurse will guide you on how to do this.
+Your doctor can diagnose a UTI.
+They will ask about your child's symptoms and may ask you to collect a urine sample.
+Your child's doctor or nurse will tell you how to do this.

 How are UTIs treated in children?

-You can help your child recover from a UTI by doing the following:
+You can help your child recover from a UTI by:

-- Give the antibiotics as your doctor recommended — it is very important to finish the whole course of antibiotics, even if the child seems to be feeling better.
+Give the antibiotics as your doctor recommends.
+It's very important for your child to finish the whole course of antibiotics, even if they seem to feel better.

-If you are worried about your child’s pain, ask your doctor about pain relief medicnes.
-It’s important you check the type of medicine and the dose before you give it to your child.
+If you are worried about your child's pain, ask your doctor about pain relief medicines.
+It's important you check the type of medicine and the dose before you give it to your child.

 Can cranberry juice help treat my child's UTI?

-There is no scientific proof that cranberry juice is helpful in treating or preventing UTIs in children.
-Cranberry juice is not recommended as treatment for children with a UTI.
+There is no proof that cranberry juice is helpful in preventing or treating UTIs in children.

 Can UTIs in children be prevented?